oddbird/css-sandbox/src/rwd/switch.md

 or toggling values based on a variable.
 That seems promising on multiple fronts.

-Any inline-contitional syntax is bound to take up space, and add clutter to CSS.
+Any inline-conditional syntax is bound to take up space, and add clutter to CSS.
 I'm not sure that's avoidable, but it would be good to try and make the syntax